Time limits on the validity of the law degree, GDL LPC and BPTC

 Full-time BPTC students must complete the course within two years after their expected graduation date (ie, within three years of starting the course).
 Part-time BPTC students have to complete the course within three years after their expected graduation (ie, within four years of starting the course).

 Once you complete the BPTC, you have five years to secure pupillage before the qualification expires.
 During that five-year period after graduating from the BPTC, you are free to apply for pupillage.
-If that five-year period expires without you having successfully secured pupillage, you can request an extension from your Inn of Court, which has the discretion to do so.
-Your Inn would take whether you have been working in the legal profession during that time (for example, as a paralegal) into account when making this decision.
+If that five-year period expires without you having successfully secured pupillage, you can request an extension from the Bar Standards Board, which has the discretion to do so.
+The Bar Standards Board would take whether you have been working in the legal profession during that time (for example, as a paralegal) into account when making this decision.